MCD polls: All candidates of BJP, AAP, Cong file nominations amid heavy rush on last day | Education

 The tabulation of data from nominations filed is still underway, the source said.

 ''Due to single-day rush, nomination process for all candidates who had arrived by 3 PM continued till late evening, and the process of uploading of nomination documents is underway.
-Till 10 PM, 1,783 nominations of 1,387 candidates had been uploaded, and rest of the uploading will be completed soon,'' an official source told PTI.
+Till 11 PM, 2,048 nominations from 1,593 candidates have been uploaded, and the rest of the uploading will be completed soon,'' an official source told PTI.

+A total of 2,394 nominations of 1,871 candidates were uploaded till midnight and the rest were being uploaded.

 The process for the receipt of nominations went completely smoothly and elaborate arrangements had been put in place at all ROs headquarters, he said.